We are pleased to announce that we are accepting applications for the PhD program in Economics.

 - Bachelor’s Degree: A bachelor’s degree from an accredited college or university.

-- GPA, GRE, and TOEFL: A minimum grade point average (GPA) of 3.0 (out of 4) during the last two years of undergraduate education, and a minimum combined verbal plus quantitative score above the 60th percentile (currently 1120) on the Graduate Record Examination (GRE).
+- GPA, GRE, and TOEFL: A minimum grade point average (GPA) of 3.0 (out of 4) during the last two years of undergraduate education is required.
 Every candidate must take the GRE.
-Foreign students whose native language is not English, must have a score of at least 550 on the Test of English as a Foreign Language (TOEFL).
+International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
+A total score of 80 on the IBT TOEFL or 6.5 overall on the IELTS is required

 - Prerequisites: The following courses at the undergraduate level: Statistics, two semesters of Calculus, and one semester of Linear Algebra.
 Promising students who have not fulfilled these prerequisites may be admitted on a provisional basis.
 Unless specifically exempted, such students must take the courses as required, but graduate credit will not be given for these prerequisite courses.